gjrich/buzzline-04-gjrich/README.md

 Make sure to run the consumer before the producer for a clean session each time!
 This ensures the consumer does not miss any messages posted by the producer, and the consumer is designed to purge the contents of buzz_letters.json so your letter distribution reflects only those messages that have been posted since you started the consumer/producer.

+Prereqs:
+- virtual environment set up with packages installed
+- zookeeper installed and running
+- kafka installed and running
-Prereq: Zookeeper and Kafka must be installed, configured, and active.
-See further down in the referential instructions if necessary.
+See the references further down in the readme for more information.

-This will take two terminals:
+Running it from VSCode will take two terminals:

 1. One to run the consumer which reads from the dynamically updated file.
 2. Another to run the producer which writes to a file in the data folder.